ignaciotcrespo/frutilla/README.md

 I like the **[Cucumber](https://cucumber.io/)** way to describe tests using **GIVEN + WHEN + THEN** sentences, and I think JUnit needs something to help UT to be more descriptive.
 Cucumber has a java API but I think it is very complex to use, linking sentences to java methods.
 Creating a UT should be a simple task.

 I will not enter in the discussion of UT must be self descriptive, etc. I really appreciate a javadoc in top of a UT describing what is being tested, you know exactly the use case in seconds.
+It doesnt matter if it is a small unit test or an integration test, a proper documentation is always welcome.

-But the disadvantage of a javadoc is it cant be included in the .class file, so the descriptions are missing in test reports.
+The disadvantage of a javadoc is it cant be included in the .class file, so the descriptions are missing in the test reports, only the name of the test and the class are included.

-I created 2 ways or flavors of adding descriptions: with annotations or with JUnit rules.
+I created 2 ways or flavors of adding descriptions: with annotations and with JUnit rules.

+# Flavor 1: Annotations

 Using annotations needs a specific runner and looks like the following: